||Page last updated|

 Many cameras will allow you to take the data off the camera exactly as the picture was taken, in a proprietary format (different for each type camera) often called "RAW."
 Don't bother.

 JPEG - Joint Photographic Experts Group - has developed a compression technique, and an associated file format.
 There are many variations of JPEG (I have a 600 page book that describes the techniques and options in painful mathematical detail, and that book doesn't even get into the file format).
-This has become the world standard for continuous tone digital pictures (not for pure black and white, like fax documents).
+This has become the world standard for continuous tone digital pictures (not for pure black and pure white, no gray, like fax documents).

 JPEG Lossless is a format that preserves all the original data, within the standard JPEG file format.
 It eliminates the need for RAW format, since all the original data is present, and can be used directly by practically any program.
 The only place I have seen Lossless JPEG in actual use is in some medical images, where any loss of image quality might become the subject of lawsuits if a diagnosis is missed.